travis-ci/docs-travis-ci-com/user/database-setup.md

 ```

 RabbitMQ uses the default configuration:

 * vhost: `/`
 * username: `guest`
 * password: `guest`

-You can set up more vhosts and roles in the `before_script` of your `.travis.yml` if you need to.
+You can set up more vhosts and roles in the `before_script` section of your `.travis.yml`.

 ## Riak